MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_mtable.rst

 	print(tbl:name_of(4))       -- display: p11[2]  (2nd p11 from start)
 	print(tbl:name_of(1, -2))   -- display: p11{-1} (1st p11 before p13)

+The last two lines of code display the name of the same row but mangled with absolute and relative counts.

 Iterators and ranges
 --------------------